 The Do's and Don'ts of Natural Hair Care

 Washing your hair excessively strips your hair of its natural oils, which you need for healthy hair and the promotion of healthy hair growth.
-Your hair should not be washing every time you bathe, although it may be tempting at times.
-Understanding the type of hair you have will help you determine the type of hair care routine you need.
-Before you commit to a specific hair care routine, determine the overall health of your hair, the type of hair you have, and the time of year.
+You should not be washing your hair every time you bathe, although it may be tempting at times.
+Understanding the type of hair you have will help determine the type of hair care routine you need.
+Before committing to a specific hair care routine, determine the overall health of your hair, the type of hair you have, and the time of year.
 Yes, the environment affects how your hair needs to be cared for and maintained.
-When you frequently wash your hair, you risk not only drying out your hair, but also your scalp.
+Frequent washings risk not only drying out your hair, but also your scalp.

 Use Ingredients That Benefit Your Hair

 Regardless of the hair products you may have grown to like, you should only use products that benefit your hair and scalp.
 Before you purchase products for your hair, pay attention to the labels.
 Are the ingredients in the product natural?
 If you can, find hair products that are super treatments for your hair.
 Specific oils and extracts that nourish your scalp, as well as your hair, are products you want to use.

 Finding the Right Products to Oil and Grease Your Scalp